bbangert/velruse/docs/architecture.rst

 Every authentication provider that is available comes with a basic HTML example illustrating the parameters it requires.
-The template generally includes a logo when its a third party :term:`identity provider` to help a website user find the preferred authentication option.
+The template generally includes a logo when it's a third party :term:`identity provider` to help a website user find the preferred authentication option.

 .. note::

     While most websites will redirect to Velruse to handle the authentication for a user to login or register, the authentication can be done anytime for 'linking' an account to another provider as well.